Written by Anna Kevin and Emilia Sten and edited by Amy Pitman. Art In Tanzania volunteers. NGO Management

 He was eager to learn, and after moving to Dar es Salaam, he took up evening classes taught by volunteers at Art In Tanzania.
 Then, he realized that if he wanted a good education, he would need to find a sponsor.

-Joseph WilsonSponsors provide money for an individual’s education including school fees, transportation, exam fees, books and other materials.
-Food is not covered so Joseph has to pay for this himself.
+Joseph WilsonSponsors provide money for an individual’s education, including school fees, transportation, exam fees, books and other materials.
+Food is not covered, so Joseph has to pay for this himself.
 He found a sponsor in one of the team leaders at Art in Tanzania.
 This all started four years ago.

 He now attends a military-established and sponsored school called Makongo High School.
 Soldiers teach his lessons.